awsdocs/amazon-rds-user-guide/doc_source/Concepts.MultiAZ.md

 The RDS console shows the Availability Zone of the standby replica \(called the secondary AZ\), or you can use the AWS CLI [describe\-db\-instances](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html) command, or the Amazon RDS API [DescribeDBInstances](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBInstances.html) action to find the secondary AZ\.

 DB instances using Multi\-AZ deployments may have increased write and commit latency compared to a Single\-AZ deployment, due to the synchronous data replication that occurs\.
 You may have a change in latency if your deployment fails over to the standby replica, although AWS is engineered with low\-latency network connectivity between Availability Zones\.
-For production workloads, we recommend that you use Provisioned IOPS and DB instance classes \(m1\.large and larger\) that are optimized for Provisioned IOPS for fast, consistent performance\.
+For production workloads, we recommend that you use Provisioned IOPS and DB instance classes that are optimized for Provisioned IOPS for fast, consistent performance\.
+For more information about DB instance classes, see [Choosing the DB Instance Class](Concepts.DBInstanceClass.md)\.

 ## Modifying a DB Instance to Be a Multi\-AZ Deployment<a name="Concepts.MultiAZ.Migrating"></a>